GiovanniMaccioni/DeepLearning-Laboratories/Esercitazione2/README.md

 According toGerman research chief Andreas Thorne (d.
 2005), "we
 ```

-This last example is more human-like.
+This last method produce more complex and human-like sentence.
 This decoding method is Top-k, the one used in GPT2.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>